driemworks/agatha/readme.md

 - the model_data is saved as json
 - the weights file is saved as .h5

-Predictions for future close prices for a stock can have output type as `json` or `plot` (will show pyplot)
+Predictions for future close prices for a stock can have output type as `json` or `plot` (pyplot, as shown in graphs above)
 ``` python
 prediction_output = predictFuture(model, num_days_to_predict, ouptut_type)
 ```